Netz00/markthree/src/components/tryItNow.md

-# Welcome to MarkTwo 🎉
+# Welcome to MarkThree 🎉

-MarkTwo lets you read and write markdown from a single, seamless view.
+MarkThree lets you read and write markdown from a single, seamless view.
 When you enter a text block, it toggles to editing mode, and when you exit, it instantly renders to HTML.
 It continuously, efficiently, and securely syncs your content with your Google Drive, so you can close your laptop, and pick up where you left off on your phone.

-MarkTwo stays snappy even for very large documents (tested on War & Peace), so you can use it for long-running efforts such as journals and running notes.
+MarkThree stays snappy even for very large documents (tested on War & Peace), so you can use it for long-running efforts such as journals and running notes.
 You'll be able to navigate those big docs easily with quick, clear search results.

 Plus it's free & open source!

-## Writing with MarkTwo
+## Writing with MarkThree
-MarkTwo works with most features of github flavored markdown.
+MarkThree works with most features of github flavored markdown.

 ##### Formatting
-Supports **bold**, _italics_, ~strike-through~, `inline code blocks`, and [links](https://marktwo.app).
+Supports **bold**, _italics_, ~strike-through~, `inline code blocks`, and [links](https://markthree.app).

 ##### Bullet lists
 -   Makes notes easy